kirankrishna3github/easy_abap/README.md

           i_any  = ls_msg    "Message content
           ).

-"and so on (watch out other example)
+"and so on (watch out other examples)
 ```

 ## FAQ